 Ladles are a preferred self-serve tool for salad dressings, sauces, soups and stews for buffet service.
 Ensure you also consider the visual appeal of the ladle, length of handle and ease of use in addition to serving sizes.

 Control the flow and keep a tight rein on your alcohol and cocktail mix inventory with bar pourers and jiggers.
-Also called liquor pourers or pour spouts, pourers can be free flowing or measured and are made of plastic or a combination of stainless steel and plastic.
+Also called liquor pourers or pour spouts, pourers can be measured or free flowing and are made of plastic or a combination of stainless steel and plastic.

 Measured pourers dispense a predetermined volume of liquid on each pour.
 Colour coded versions can be used to quickly identify either liquor type or standard measurement.

 Features to consider when choosing a pourer include speed if you are a high-volume bar, flip caps or covers if bartending outdoors and closure type (collared vs non-collared) to minimize leaks and drips.
 Also remember to review the bottle opening sizes of your bar inventory.
-If using larger than 750 mL bottles, a larger pourer may be necessary for tight, leak-free fit.
+If using bottles larger than 750 mL, a larger cork size may be necessary for a tight, leak-free fit.

 Jiggers can be a single cup or can be two different volume cups attached base to base.
 The smaller size of a two-sided jigger is called a pony and is usually half the volume of the larger side.